-All gates in Parkland Row shall follow these guidelines regardless of enhanced or standard character.
+All gates in Parkland Square shall follow these guidelines regardless of enhanced or standard character.
 The gate design is intended to be subtle yet noticeable.
+The gate pattern is the same as the standard fence but it is turned ninety degrees.
+This minor change allows for visual continuity while creating enough difference to easily identify the points of access.